smsheehan/surfs_up/README.md

 ![image](https://user-images.githubusercontent.com/90977689/142483404-1f6e0bf8-ffe6-4178-aaf2-94a467a375ad.png)

 Indeed this is the case.
 2010, 2011, and 2012 were almost complete washouts with respect to number of crummy weather days.
+Surprisingly there were no days in 2014, 2015, or 2016 that met these criteria.
+Understanding this in more detail would be helpful and so trying to get data for a broader time period would be helpful.
+Also understanding business trends relative to temperature and precipitation would help us arrive at perhaps more informed cutoffs for temperature and rainfall amounts for defining crummy days.